 - Water: If you got excited and forgot to bring a water bottle, you can purchase bottled water from your guides for $1.00.

 - Food: There is no food to purchase in the dunes.
 Pack a picnic or a food platter to bring with you and make a day of it.
 Remember you can sand board for as long as like.

 - Fitness Levels: You don’t have to be a super fit athlete to try sand boarding.
 I found you would need to have a small degree of fitness (at least able to climb a 20 or 30 steps).
 If you can do that, then you should be fine.
 I have a dodgy knee and took a neoprene support for this.
 If you have a pre-existing injury, you should consider taking your own precautions.
-NB: If you have complex medical conditions, seek advice from your GP.
+Note: If you have complex medical conditions, seek advice from your GP.
 Do remember, sand boarding is only part of the experience.
-If you have a physical injury (broken leg) or Grandparents would like to come, it can be fun just as much fun looking on.
+If you have a physical injury (broken leg) or grandparents would like to come, it can be fun just as much fun looking on.

 - Don’t feel rushed: You don’t need to feel rushed.
 Take your time to get to the top of the slope and, if you feel tired, stop and have a rest.
 Enjoy the view while you gather your energy to do it all over again.
 Remember: the dunes aren’t going anywhere and you do have all day.

-- Smoking and Alcohol: If you intend to smoke, please do it well away from others and take something in which to collect your butts.
-Although you won’t need to drink (because of all the adrenaline) take alcohol in cans instead of bottles which can break and get lost in the sand.
+- Smoking and alcohol: If you intend to smoke, please do it well away from others and take something in which to collect your butts.
+Although you won’t need to drink (because of all the adrenaline), take alcohol in cans instead of bottles which can break and get lost in the sand.
 Broken glass can cause serious injuries and damage to tyres.

 What does it cost to sandboard in Stockton Bight?

 The costs for sandboarding and other services are listed on the Sand Dune Safaris website.
 You can stay in the dunes all day if you like.
 Taking that account, the cost is reasonable for a day of family entertainment.